lsegal/yard/README.md

 COPYRIGHT
 ---------

-YARD &copy; 2007-2009 by [Loren Segal](mailto:lsegal@soen.ca).
-Licensed under the MIT license.
-Please see the {file:LICENSE} for more information.
+YARD &copy; 2007-2010 by [Loren Segal](mailto:lsegal@soen.ca).
+YARD is licensed under the MIT license except for some files which come from the RDoc/Ruby distributions.
+Please see the {file:LICENSE} and {file:LEGAL} documents for more information.